microsoft/vscode-maven/TestPlan.md

 ## Maven Archetypes
 ### Generate project from maven archetypes
 1. Right-click a target folder in file explorer view.
-2. Click `Generate from Maven Archetype`.
+2. Click `Create Maven Project`.
 3. Verify:
     1. It should show a dropdown list of popular maven archetypes.
     2. The first item is `More ...`.
 4. Select one of the listed archetype.
+5. Select one of the listed version.
-5. Select the target folder in the popup dialog.
+6. Select the target folder in the popup dialog.
-6. Verify:
+7. Verify:
     1. It opens an integrated terminal, and navigates to the target folder you previously selected.
     2. It issues the corresponding maven command (archetype:generate) with correct parameters.
     3. You can interactively continue to fill in missing params in the terminal to complete the task.

 ### Generate project from maven archetypes (for empty workspace)
 1. Open Command Palette.
-2. Click `Maven: Generate from Maven Archetype`.
+2. Click `Maven: Create Maven Project`.
 3. Verify:
     1. It should show a dropdown list of popular maven archetypes.
     2. The first item is `More ...`.
 4. Select one of the listed archetype.
+5. Select one of the listed version.
-5. Select the target folder in the popup dialog.
+6. Select the target folder in the popup dialog.
-6. Verify:
+7. Verify:
     1. It opens an integrated terminal, and navigates to the target folder you previously selected.
     2. It issues the corresponding maven command (archetype:generate) with correct parameters.
     3. You can interactively continue to fill in missing params in the terminal to complete the task.